helena-intel/openvino/docs/IE_DG/InferenceEngine_QueryAPI.md

 @snippet snippets/InferenceEngine_QueryAPI3.cpp part3

-Or the current temperature of `MYRIAD` device:
+Or the current temperature of the `MYRIAD` device:

 @snippet snippets/InferenceEngine_QueryAPI4.cpp part4